 About

-As proud advocates of new music, the Quartet have worked closely with many of today’s leading composers, including Thomas Adès, Edmund Finnis, Anna Meredith and Colin Matthews.
-In 2023-24, they gave the world premieres of two works: LENCTEN, by Master of the King’s Music Errollyn Wallen, and Laurence Oborn’s Lakes, Mists, Bats, Daggers, and Fountains at Wigmore Hall.
+As proud advocates of new music, the Quartet has worked closely with many of today’s leading composers, including Thomas Adès, Anna Meredith, Edmund Finnis, William Marsey and Bushra El-Turk.
+In recent times, the Quartet has given world premieres of Ryan Latimer’s Spinfall; LENCTEN, by Master of the King’s Music Errollyn Wallen; and Laurence Osborn’s Lakes, Mists, Bats, Daggers, and Fountains at Wigmore Hall.
 In 2021 they gave the UK premiere of Jonny Greenwood’s Quartet Suite from “There Will be Blood” at the V&A Museum.
-Equally passionate about collaboration, the Quartet has worked with artists from across genres including filmmaker Jessie Rodger, cellist/singer/composer Ayanna Witter-Johnson, vocalist Alice Zawadzki and clarinettist/composer Mark Simpson, with whom they appeared at the Aldeburgh Festival and live on BBC Radio 3.
-In 2024 the Quartet appeared at the Southbank Centre with cellist/composer Philip Sheppard as part of Sleeping at Last’s UK debut.

 L to R: